p. Provisions, contingent liabilities and contingent assets

 evaluation of applicability of indicators of impairment of assets requires assessment of several external and internal factors which could result in deterioration of recoverable amount of the assets.

 Useful lives of property, plant and equipment/ intangible assets: Management reviews its estimate of the useful lives of property, plant and equipment/ intangible assets at each reporting date, based on the expected utility of the assets.
 Uncertainties in these estimates relate to technical and economic obsolescence that may change the utility of certain software, IT equipment and other plant and equipment.
-Refer Note 5.
+Refer Note 5 and Note 6.

 Defined benefit obligation (DBO): Management’s estimate of the DBO is based on a number of critical underlying assumptions such as standard rates of inflation, mortality, discount rate and anticipation of future salary increases.
 Variation in these assumptions may significantly impact the DBO amount and the annual defined benefit expenses.
 Refer Note 20.